DeepLearnPhysics/lartpc_mlreco3d_tutorials/_sources/Prerequisites/Python-06-MNIST-CIFAR10.md

 # Streaming Input Dataset

-We already covered the basics of an iterable dataset ([Python-02-Python](Pytorch-02-Python.ipynb)) and pytorch's `DataLoader` ([Python-05-Pytorch.ipynb](Python-05-Pytorch.ipynb)).
+We already covered the basics of an iterable dataset ([Python basics](./Pytorch-02-Python.md)) and pytorch's `DataLoader` ([pytorch introduction](Python-05-Pytorch.md)).
 In this notebook, we introduce a few datasets that will be used during the hands-on sessions, and practic looping over the dataset using `DataLoader`!
 ```{code-cell}
 import torch
 import numpy as np